quicwg/base-drafts/draft-ietf-quic-transport.md

 FINAL_SIZE_ERROR (0x06):

-: An endpoint received a STREAM frame containing data that exceeded the previously established final size.
-Or an endpoint received a STREAM frame or a RESET_STREAM frame containing a final size that was lower than the size of stream data that was already received.
-Or an endpoint received a STREAM frame or a RESET_STREAM frame containing a different final size to the one already established.
+: (1) An endpoint received a STREAM frame containing data that exceeded the previously established final size, (2) an endpoint received a STREAM frame or a RESET_STREAM frame containing a final size that was lower than the size of stream data that was already received, or (3) an endpoint received a STREAM frame or a RESET_STREAM frame containing a different final size to the one already established.

 FRAME_ENCODING_ERROR (0x07):

-: An endpoint received a frame that was badly formatted.
-For instance, a frame of an unknown type, or an ACK frame that has more acknowledgment ranges than the remainder of the packet could carry.
+: An endpoint received a frame that was badly formatted -- for instance, a frame of an unknown type or an ACK frame that has more acknowledgment ranges than the remainder of the packet could carry.

 TRANSPORT_PARAMETER_ERROR (0x08):